-The Indirect Addressing Registers, IAR0 and IAR1, although having their locations in normal RAM registers space, do not actually physically exist as normal registers.
+The Indirect Addressing Registers, IAR0 and IAR1, although having their locations in normal RAM register space, do not actually physically exist as normal registers.
 The method of indirect addressing for RAM data manipulation uses these Indirect Addressing Registers and Memory Pointers, in contrast to direct memory addressing, where the actual memory address is specified.
 Actions on the IAR0 and IAR1 registers will result in no actual read or write operation to these registers but rather to the memory location specified by their corresponding Memory Pointers, MP0 or MP1.
 Acting as a pair, IAR0 and MP0 can together access data only from Bank 0 while the IAR1 register together with MP1 register pair can access data from any Data Memory bank.
-As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will return a result of "00H" and writing to the registers indirectly will result in no operation.
+As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will result in no operation.